'People aren’t afraid of color, they just don’t know how to use it' – designer Zoe Feldman on creating rooms full of warmth and soul

 Texture seems to play a quiet but powerful role in your work – from soft boucle chairs to aged leathers and natural woods.
 What are your favorite material pairings right now?

-No it’s not practical at all!
-And I wouldn’t do it in my own home as I have a seven year old and a nine year old, a dog and two cats.
-But this was for a couple of empty nesters.
-As for other materials I like, I love a lightweight wool for drapes, as it catches the light and gives s tiny flicker, plus they work so well seasonally.
-They’re not too heavy for summer nor too light for winter.
+No, it’s definitely not practical!
+I wouldn’t use it in my own home – I have a seven-year-old, a nine-year-old, a dog, and two cats.
+This sofa, however, was for a couple of empty nesters, so it made sense.
+As for other materials I love, lightweight wool for drapes is a favorite.
+It catches the light beautifully, giving a subtle flicker, and it works wonderfully year-round – not too heavy for summer, yet not too light for winter.

 You mentioned art earlier as a way to bring color in.
 Do you start with key pieces and design around them, or curate as the space comes together?